 One of Manchester’s most-loved burger joints – Almost Famous serves up a real messy burger, and it’s worth every finger-lickin’ minute!

-Newcomer to the burger scene here in Manchester, Patty Queen serves seriously good double-stacked burgers, with both vegan and meaty options to choose from.
-Enjoy brunch burgers featuring sausage patties, classic cheesys, and those of the fried chicken variety, as well as fried cod hot dogs for those fancying something a little different.
+A burger shop that many have raved about in Manchester, Burgerism serves seriously good double-stacked burgers, with both vegan and meaty options to choose from.
+Enjoy burgers featuring smashed Cheshire beef patties, classic cheesys, and those of the deep fried chicken variety, as well as skin-on fries, BBQ or Buffalo wings for those fancying something a little different.

 The only just-chicken option on the list, Yard & Coop is pretty unbeatable when it comes to buttermilk chicken.